Whose Land Frequently Asked Questions

 What is a treaty map?Whose Land covers treaties from 1764 to present-day.
 The purpose of the map is not to define or limit territories, but is rather a recognition of what is currently in place.
 We recognize that communities and territories extend beyond the current legal boundaries and the true limits of Indigenous territories have yet to be recognized by the government.
 However, Indigenous Nations have never given up on their territory as all land on Turtle Island is Indigenous land.

 What are the British Columbia final stage agreements?The British Columbia treaty process has six stages that involve the Federal government, Provincial government, and the First Nations communities.
-The 6 stages can be found on: British Columbia Final Stages
+More information about the 6 stages can be found at www.bctreaty.ca.

 Where do the people displaced by the treaties live now?Many treaties lay aside a small portion of land, called a reserve, which was protected territory for which the communities had hunting, fishing and trapping rights.
 Today, nearly half of registered First Nations people live on these reserves.